redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 - A `body` field that will contain a `String`
 - A `createdAt` field that will be a `DateTime` and will `@default` to `now()` when we create a new record (so we don't have to set the time manually in our app)

+> **Integer vs. String IDs**
+>
 > For the tutorial we're keeping things simple and using an integer for our ID column.
 Some apps may want to use a CUID or a UUID which Prisma supports.
 In that case you would use `String` for the datatype instead of `Int` and use `cuid()` or `uuid()` instead of `autoincrement()`:
 >
 > `id String @id @default(cuid())`
 >
+> Integers also make for nicer URLs like https://redwoodblog.com/posts/123 instead of https://redwoodblog.com/posts/eebb026c-b661-42fe-93bf-f1a373421a13.
+>
-> Integers also make for nicer URLs like https://redwoodblog.com/posts/123 instead of https://redwoodblog.com/posts/eebb026c-b661-42fe-93bf-f1a373421a13 Take a look at the [official Prisma documentation](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/data-model#ids) for more on ID fields.
+> Take a look at the [official Prisma documentation](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/data-model#defining-an-id-field) for more on ID fields.

 ### Migrations